philips-software/latrend/README.md

 <!-- badges: end -->
 The `latrend` package provides a framework for clustering longitudinal datasets in a standardized way.
 The name is short for _latent-class trend (analysis)_, referring to the discovery of hidden trends in the data.
 The package provides interfaces to various R packages for conducting this type of analysis.

+The package is described in detail in the pre-print available at https://arxiv.org/abs/2402.14621

 # Features
 * **Unified cluster analysis**, independent of the underlying algorithms used.
 Enabling users to compare the performance of various longitudinal cluster methods on the case study at hand.
 * Supports many different methods for longitudinal clustering out of the box (see the list of supported packages below).